morleydragon/eecs489/Assignments/Assignment-2/README.md

 ### Choosing a Bitrate

-Once your proxy has calculated the connection's current throughput, it should select the highest offered bitrate the connection can support.
+Once your proxy has calculated the connection's current throughput, it should s∏elect the highest offered bitrate the connection can support.
 For this project, we say a connection can support a bitrate if the average throughput is at least 1.5 times the bitrate.
 For example, before your proxy should request chunks encoded at 1000 Kbps, its current throughput estimate should be at least 1.5 Mbps.

 Your proxy should learn which bitrates are available for a given video by parsing the manifest file (the ".f4m" initially requested at the beginning of the stream).
 The manifest is encoded in XML; each encoding of the video is described by a `<media>` element, whose bitrate attribute you should find.